-5.3.5 Particulate Matter and Semi-volatile Organic Compound Emission Rates and semi-volatile organic compound emission rates, simultaneously.
-The MM5 sampling system will be operated in accordance with USEPA Reference Method 5 (RM5 - 40 CFR, Part 60, Appendix A, Reference Method 5) and SW846 Method 0010 procedures.
+5.3.5 Particulate Matter, Semi-volatile Organic Compound and Total Metal Emission Rates

+USEPA's SW846 Method 0010 "Modified Method 5 - MM5" will be used to collect samples of the exhaust gas for determinations of total particulate, semi-volatile organic compound and total metal emission rates, simultaneously.
+The MM5 sampling system will be operated in accordance with USEPA Reference Method 5 (RM5 - 40 CFR, Part 60, Appendix A, Reference Method 5), Reference Method 29 (RM29 - 40 CFR, Part 60, Appendix A, Reference Method 29), and SW846 Method 0010 procedures.
 A diagram of the USEPA MM5 sampling train is shown in Figure 5-3.
 A typical MM5 sampling train consists of: